Wondering what to do in Svalbard in winter or summer? Here are ten amazing attractions!

 When people think of Spitsbergen only two things come to their minds: Snow and polar bears.
 While the first thing is quite trivial to cover (and in fact unlikely to avoid) the latter is almost impossible to achieve.
 That should not let you keep from trying.
 There is nothing more majestic that spotting the biggest carnivore on this planet in its natural habitat.
 You will need a good guide and you will need to be at the right spot at the right time and you will need a lot of luck!

 In Longyearbyen, there are a couple of resident guides that offer special snowmobile tours to the known polar bear habitats.
 Be aware that polar bears migrate over the course of the year – your guide will know where to be when to have the highest chance of spotting.
 I found the best season to actually see a polar bear is between March and April right on the edge of pack ice.
 Cruises will usually pick July when most of the pack ice melted away and the habitat of the bears is greatly reduced (but also very far out and not accessible on land).
+In recent years (and with the increasingly melting Ice) boat trips along the rugged fjords of Svalbard are actually (and sadly so) the easier way to spot polar bears.

 Read my Travel Guide: Polar bear watching in Spitsbergen for more detailed information.